C-Chads/tinygl/README.md

 may be the site of future hardware acceleration.

 Please look at the model.c demo to see how to use these functions.
 They function very similarly to their GL 2.0+ counterparts.

+### glPostProcess(GLuint (*postprocess)(GLint x, GLint y, GLuint pixel, GLushort z))

+Fast, Multithreaded Postprocessing for TinyGL.

+You simply send in a function pointer (The function's name) and glPostProcess does the heavy lifting

+The return value is the pixel (ARGB or 5R6G5B depending on mode).

+x and y are the screen coordinataes.

+pixel is the current color value of the pixel, ARGB or 5R6G5B depending on mode.

+z is TinyGL's internal Z buffer representation.
+Larger values are considered to be "in front" of smaller ones.

+This function is multithreaded on supported platforms for maximum execution speed.
+It of course still works without multithreading, but

+it will not be as fast.

+Note that you may have to take special care to prevent race conditions when using multithreading with this function.

 ## TOGGLEABLE FEATURES